kenmcgarry/ComplexNetworks/R/README.md

 `complex_networks_plots.R` produces plots that appear in the paper.

+`complex_networks_tables.R` produces tables that appear in the paper.

 `complex_networks_data.R` reads the HINT data and target data in.
 Proprocess data and removes duplicate entries.

 `complex_networks_buildnets.R` creates the igraph network structures and conducts statistical analysis on them.
 Looks for hub proteins and those proteins that are hubs AND targets.